iamdcj/es-whatever/src/arrays/forEach/README.md

 ## Usage

 The `forEach` method is a generic method; it doesn't do a particular thing with the data in a collection, instead simply runs a function on each item.

 There are usually more appropriate helper methods available, e.g. if you want to return a subset of an array based on a condition, then [filter](../filter) is your friend.

-If there isn't a better method available to achieve whatever the goal is, then reach for `forEach`.

-## Examples
+### Simplicity

-It is a more succint way of writing a for loop;
+It is essentially a more succint way of writing a for loop;

 ```
 for(let i = 0; i < ints.length; i++) {